Peanhua/ot-harjoitustyo/documentation/issues.md

 ## Saving and loading
 There should be an option to save an ongoing game, and then later load and continue it.

+## Class naming issues
+The *Character* and *Level* classes are not good names as they can be easily confused with other things named similarly.
+Java has a native Character class, and there are two kinds of levels in this software: the cave levels, and the character levels.